ndexbio/cell-gene-service/README.md

 # cell-gene-service
-Repo for a REST service that fetches abundance valeus fro gene - cell line pairs
+Repo for a REST service that fetches abundance values for gene - cell line pairs

 ## Description